UNAmedia/ue5-stereo-panoramic-player-demo/README.md

 Note: _Portrait_ mode on iOS is temporarily disabled due [issue UE-65091](https://issues.unrealengine.com/issue/UE-65091) (it should be fixed on UE4.22).

+### VR mode

+Accordingly to the latest Unreal Engine developments, the demo project uses the Unreal Engine *OpenXR subsystem* to support VR mode on desktop platforms.
+Please check the [OpenXR prerequisites](https://docs.unrealengine.com/5.1/en-US/developing-for-head-mounted-experiences-with-openxr-in-unreal-engine/) and [how to install the OpenXR runtime](https://docs.unrealengine.com/5.1/en-US/openxr-prerequisites-in-unreal-engine/) to properly run the demo on your system.

+Note that the [Oculus VR and SteamVR plugins are deprecated](https://docs.unrealengine.com/5.1/en-US/unreal-engine-5.1-release-notes/#deprecatedoculusvrandsteamvrplugins) since UE5.1.

 ### Third Party contents

 The demo makes use of the following materials, refer to their licenses for further reuse: